Loading Scale Physics...

 Evolution of Intelligence

 Picture a single nerve cell in ancient ocean, flinching from heat.
 That is where it started.
 Simple reflex.
 Worms centralized those reflexes into nervous systems.
 Fish added layered brain structures.
 Mammals added cortex.
 Primates added prefrontal cortex for abstract thought.
 Each step took millions of years.
 Your kind of cognition appeared roughly 300,000 years ago.
 Written language is about 5,000 years old.
-Electronic computers are less than 80 years old.
+Electronic computers are about 80 years old.
 Pace of change is accelerating dramatically.

 Artificial intelligence took a different road.
 First came rigid rules.
 Then machines that learned from data.
 Then deep neural networks.
 Then large language models trained on most of human-written knowledge.
 Unlike biology, each generation builds directly on previous one.
 No waiting for natural selection.
 No million-year gaps.
 Whether this process will produce genuine understanding or merely remains sophisticated pattern matching is one of the most debated questions in science right now.